Guest post by Duthie Power Sales Engineer, Garrett Talbott.

 Before COVID, I would start my day catching up on emails and phone calls, then head into the field for onsite visits.
 Meeting face-to-face gave me the opportunity to listen to customers and work through all the necessary details to ensure our services would meet their needs.
 It felt as “personalized” as it gets.
 Especially given that we are a generator service company, it seemed obvious that we would have to meet in person and look at equipment.

 Since the pandemic hit, it’s become much more digital.
 FaceTime conversations, photos sent through text messages, and virtual meetings have all become commonplace.
 None of this is news to anyone in sales.
 We’ve all shifted our approach in ways that has felt limiting at times, but also has surprised us with opportunities.
 The biggest surprise for me has been how much I’ve shifted my expectations of what constitutes “personalized” over the last two years.
+Continue reading to learn how we bring a personalized approach to customer service after the pandemic.

 What feels personalized to someone late in their career can differ dramatically from someone just starting out.
 Not to say there’s a great age-related digital divide, but technology has evolved so quickly that our instincts can differ dramatically.
 For example, adjusting to a digital relationship has become an expectation of many younger customers, especially when it comes to tracking administrative tasks.
 We manage so much information in a workday that we rely on a digital archive of what was communicated, whether it’s in a CRM or archived emails.